 Typical Starting Positions

-Government, local, state and federal, from legislative research to FBI.
+Government (local, state and federal, from legislative research to the FBI)

 Well Known Companies that Hire EIU Graduates

-Secondary schools and junior colleges in the state and across the nation, American Express, Associated Press, Charleston Times-Courier, EIU, Great Books Foundation, Historic Preservation Agency, Springfield, Illinois Department of Commerce and Community Affairs, McGraw-Hill Publishers, Midwester University, Purdue University - Westville, Smithsonian Institution, Sprint, U.S.Air Force, U.S. Army, U.S. Army Corps of Engineers, University of Illinois.
+Secondary schools and junior colleges in the state and across the nation, American Express, Associated Press, Charleston-Mattoon Journal Gazette/Times-Courier, EIU, Great Books Foundation, Historic Preservation Agency in Springfield, Illinois Department of Commerce and Community Affairs, McGraw-Hill Publishers, Midwestern University, Purdue University - Westville, Smithsonian Institution, Sprint, U.S.Air Force, U.S. Army, U.S. Army Corps of Engineers, University of Illinois.